markuz-gj/base-box/readme.md

 # Delete the box
 [local]$ vagrant destroy -f

-# Turn the box up and go inside of it
+# Bring the box up and go inside of it
 [local]$ vagrant up && vagrant ssh

-# Turn the box on and run provisions
+# Turn the box up and run provisions
 [local]$ vagrant up --provision

-# Turn the box on and **don't** run provisions.
+# Bring the box up and **don't** run provisions.
 # Useful on first time bringing the box up
 [local]$ vagrant up --no-provision

-# a shortcut for `vagrant halt && vagrant up`
+# a equivalent for `vagrant halt && vagrant up`
 [local]$ vagrant reload

 # reload, re-provision, and go inside of the box